NicoOhler/Notes/Psychology/Body Language Cues.md

 	+ thinking that others like you
 		+ do NOT think they do not like you
 	+ using phrases like
-		+ "I was just thinking about you"
+		+ "I was just thinking about you" (You are important to me)
 		+ "You are always so ..."
+(I perceive you as positive)
+		+ "Last time ..." ( I remember you)
 + success, motivation and happiness is contagious
 	+ surround yourself with "high quality" people
 		+ invest in the 5 people you spend the most time with